fbpx

 Bio

-Next, make sure the most up-to-date logo is being used as your profile picture.
-It’s obviously important to have consistent branding across all of your platforms.
+Usually, you’d want to use your logo as your profile picture.
+It's obviously important to have consistent branding across all of your platforms.

-Twitter gives you the option to pin a tweet to the top of your page.
-This can be good for promoting new pieces of content, announcements, or to offer up more information about your company.
-Feel free to change this up as necessary based on what you want to promote most at the time.
+On X, you can pin important posts to the top of your page, so it’s the first thing people see when they visit.
+This can be great for promoting new content, spotlighting product announcements, or providing more information about your business.
+Do change this as needed, depending on what you want to highlight at a given time.

 Audit your audience

-With your profile looking all spick and span, it’s time to take a look at who actually follows you.
-This will give you insight into what kind of content you should be posting and whether your current audience is all that useful for your aims.
+Now that your profile looks great, it's time to take a look at who's following you.
+This will give you insight into what kind of content you should be posting and whether your current audience is as useful as you want them to be.

 Understanding your followers

-After all that, it’s time to look at your tweets themselves.
-Don’t worry, you’re not going to have to read through every single one.
-There are plenty of better ways to do this.
-Here’s what to take a look at.
+Now it's time to look at what you’re posting.
+Don't worry, you don't have to read every single post you’ve shared since the 2000s.
+There are many better ways to do that.
+Here's how.

-Having been around since 2006, Twitter is is full of old and out of date tweets (not to mention the very embarrassing ones).
-Those tweets are searchable and they can be dug up.
-It can make a lot of sense to delete very old tweets and make sure the only info available is correct.
+Since X has been around since 2006, there are probably many old and outdated posts (not to mention very embarrassing ones) on the platform.
+These posts are searchable and can be dug up.
+It might make sense to delete old posts and make sure the only information available is correct.

-There are a few tools you can use to mass delete old tweets, while you can even set some up to automatically delete tweets when they reach a certain age.
-TweetDelete and TweetDeleter are two good options.
+There are a few tools you can use to bulk delete old posts, and you can even set some rules to automatically delete posts when they reach a certain age.
+This can be very helpful to save you time, and you don’t have to go back and read your old posts manually.

-Again, Twitter lets you do this with their analytics platform.
-You can look at tweet performance, but you can’t look at them over a long period time at once.
-Instead you can get round this by exporting the data and building a spreadsheet yourself to include as much time as you want.
+You can get insights about your social media performance with the analytics platform on X as well.
+You can look at post performance, but you can't look at it over a long period of time all at once.
+If you don’t have a social media tool handy, you can export the data and build a spreadsheet yourself to include as much time as you want.

 Using Google Analytics

-Google Analytics can also be great for a Twitter audit.
-It picks up traffic from Twitter on its own, but by using Google’s campaign URL tags, you can distinguish between organic and owned traffic.
-This can help you see what traffic you actually get from your posts, what content works, and what converts.
+Google Analytics can also be great for X auditing.
+It picks up traffic from X on its own, but you can distinguish between organic and owned traffic by using Google's campaign URL tags.
+This can help you see the traffic you are getting from your posts.

-You can use Google’s own tool to create the URLs you’ll need.
-It’s super simple, but powerful.
-Just be sure to use the same set up for URLs consistently so that you can compare them effectively over time.
+You can use Google's own Campaign URL builder to create the URLs you need.
+It's super simple but pretty powerful.
+Just make sure you consistently use the same setup for URLs so you can effectively compare them over time.

 Share this post